dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 ### Disable the Slack integration

 1. Go to your [User profile](https://cloud.getdbt.com/settings/profile) page and scroll to the **Linked accounts** section.
 1. Find the Slack application in the **Linked accounts** section, click the trash can icon, and click **Unlink**.
-You will no longer receive Slack notifications.
-However, other account admins might still receive the notifications.
-If they want to stop receiving the notifications, they can update their [Slack notification configuration](#configure-slack-notifications) or disable the Slack integration on their dbt Cloud account.
+Channels that you configured will no longer receive Slack notifications.
+Channels that are configured by other account admins will continue to receive Slack notifications if they still have active Slack integrations.
+To migrate ownership of a Slack channel notification configuration, have another account admin edit the configuration.